kumailr7/Opscatalyst/content/Kubernetes/Security/Kubernetes Security (Part-1).md

 ```

-13. But the real attack took place behind the scene , if we check the logs of the deployment we will see it
+13. But the real attack took place behind the scene ,if we check the logs of the deployment we will see it

 ```
 $ kubectl logs -f deployments/awesome-cats-deployment